EoS-FM: Can an Ensemble of Specialist Models act as a Generalist Feature Extractor?: Experiments

 In contrast, several other foundation models exhibit strong but uneven performance.
-For example, CROMA excels on MADOS and Sen1Floods11 but lags on agricultural datasets like AI4Farms.
-Scale-MAE achieves two best scores on xView2 and SpaceNet7, but remains the less performing one in terms of Avg.~DTB (11.08).
+For example, CROMA excels on MADOS and Sen1Floods11 but lags on FiveBillionPixels and AI4Farms.
+Scale-MAE achieves SOTA scores on xView2 and SpaceNet7, but remains the less performing one in terms of Avg.~DTB (13.11).
 SpectralGPT and the S12 family of models also show solid results on individual benchmarks but fall short in overall consistency.
 These fluctuations underline that many RSFMs remain specialized, not truly general-purpose: a limitation EoS-FM directly addresses through its encoder ensemble design.